Domain Buy Service: A Buyer's Roadmap

 - But wait!
 What fees am I responsible for?

 As the buyer, you are responsible to pay for the domain name if we successfully reach an agreement with the current registrant.
-We add a 10 percent commission fee to the agreed-upon sales price.
+We add a 20% Buyer Broker fee to the agreed-upon sales price or charge a $15 fee (whatever is greater).
 If the domain name is not registered with us, you can transfer it to your account with us at the standard transfer fee price listed on our website.

 We secure a 2 percent "Good Faith" deposit prior to high-dollar negotiations.
 If we cannot reach an agreement, we fully refund this deposit.